miiitch/DNS-Lookup-Tool/README.md

 ### DNS Servers

 By default, no DNS Servers are configured.
-You must set a list of server from the environment variable `DNS_SERVERS`.
+You must set a list of server either:
+* from the environment variable `DNS_SERVERS`.
 The list must be separated by `;`.
+* from the query string `server` in the URL.
+You can add multiple server statements in the query string.

 A server is either a preconfigured set of servers or a custom server.
 The pre-configured servers are:
 - `google`: `8.8.8.8` & `8.8.4.4`